Ōdachi: History

 Ōdachi became popular in Kamakura period (1185－1333).
 Until the middle of the Kamakura period, high-ranking samurai mainly fought on horseback with yumi (bows), but as group battles by foot soldiers increased from the late Kamakura period, the importance of weapons possessed by those who did not have horses and did not have sufficient training in bows increased.
 Until then, they mainly used naginata with a long handle, but they also started to use ōdachi.
 The Kamakura period was the first time that samurai ruled Japan, and powerful men were valued, and those who wanted to show off the honor of being a warrior preferred to use ōdachi.

 In the Nanboku-chō period in the 14th century, huge Japanese swords such as ōdachi were at their peak.
 The reason for this is thought to be that the conditions for making a practical large-sized sword were established due to the nationwide spread of strong and sharp swords of the Sōshū school.
 In the case of ōdachi whose blade was 150 cm long, it was impossible to draw a sword from the scabbard on the waist, so people carried it on their back or had their servants carry it.
 Large naginata and kanabō were also popular in this period.
 However, infantry units gradually came to be equipped with yari (spears) in addition to naginata, and because ōdachi was disadvantageous for mountain battles and surprise attacks, and only a few powerful men could use it effectively, this trend ended for a short time.
 Furthermore, from the Sengoku period in the latter part of the Muromachi period to the Azuchi-Momoyama period, as tactics shifted to fighting with yari and tanegashima (guns) by a large group of infantry, ōdachi became even more obsolete.
-As ōdachi became useless, it was often replaced with a tachi and katana.
+As ōdachi became useless, it was often replaced with a tachi and uchigatana.